mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 configuration section.
 A value of zero is interpreted as no timeout, the same as if the parameter is not defined.

+**Warning:** If a connection is idle for longer than the configured connection timeout, it will be forcefully disconnected and a warning will be logged in the MaxScale log file.
+If you are performing long-running maintenance operations (e.g. `ALTER TABLE`) either do them with a direct connection to the server or set `connection_timeout` to zero before executing them.

 Example:

 ```